fetchai/agents-aea/packages/fetchai/skills/confirmation_aw1/README.md

 ## Description

-The confirmation_aw1 skill is a skill for handling registrations in Agent World 1.
+The confirmation_aw1 skill is for handling registrations in Agent World 1.

 ## Handlers